What to do With a Maturing CD: Decide What's Next

 Time to Evaluate

 How are things going?
 Do you want to keep cash in a CD, or would it be better to put the money elsewhere?
-When you originally bought the CD, perhaps it made perfect sense, but several years may have passed since then – and a lot can change in that amount of time.
-If you end up putting the money into another CD (or simply allow your bank to do it for you), make sure it’s a conscious decision—not a default option.
+When you originally bought the CD, perhaps it made perfect sense, but several years may have passed since then, and a lot can change during that time.
+If you end up reinvesting into another CD (or simply allow your bank to do it for you), make sure it’s a conscious decision—not a default option.

 Keeping it Safe

-Pay Off Debt
+Pay Off Debt?

 Longer Term Investments